nhoizey/nicolas-hoizey.photo/src/collections/photos/approaching-the-iron-gates-of-samaria/index.md

 missing_data:
   lens: true
   map: true
-  opengraph: true
 ---

 The Iron Gates are one of the most famous features of the Samariá Gorge hike.

-Here the creek has carved a 300 m deep gorge through the White Mountains.

 The "gates" aren't actually made of iron but rather are a 4 meters wide section of the gorge with 300 m tall cliffs on either side.